fwinkelbauer/Bumpy/README.md

 Most of the build systems that I have seen or worked with in the past create a workflow in which they utilize a single source (e.g. a file called `version.txt`, or a tool such as [GitVersion](https://github.com/GitTools/GitVersion)) to inject version information into a set of files (`AssemblyInfo.cs`, `*.csproj`, `*.nuspec`, `*.xml`, ...).
 These files  might contain "blank versions" (`0.0.0`, `0.0.0.0`) which are only ever changed in memory while a build is active.
-I prefer to persist version changes so that I can track the history in any source control management system.
+I prefer to persist these changes so that I can track the history in any source control management system.
 Bumpy was born because I wanted a simple tool that I can use to update version information across several files in one operation.

 ## Getting Started